Verifiable Rebalancing at Scale: Trustless Order Generation Without Onchain CostRead the post

 Can security tooling itself become part of the attack surface?

-What off-chain risks accompany agent adoption?
+What offchain risks accompany agent adoption?

-Is onchain identity enough for agentic finance?
+Is onchain identity enough on its own for agentic finance?